10 Unusual Multiple Sclerosis Symptomsby Tracy Davenport, Ph.D. Health Writer

-Experts say 25 to 60 percent of MS patients experience tremors.
+Experts say 25 to 60 percent of MS patients experience tremor.
 These tremors often affect a limb, but some patients have also reported them in the head, torso, and even the vocal cords.
-Researchers say this symptom is often accompanied by problems with speech or swallowing, since the same nerves govern all of these activities in the body and damage to them can lead to many of these issues.
+Tremor occurs because there are damaged areas, known as plaques, along the complex nerve pathways that are responsible for coordination of movements.

 A type of itching known as dysesthetic itching is sometimes seen in people with MS. This symptom is caused by damage to the nerves in the skin or the nerves that send signals to the skin.
 This damage makes the skin react with an itching sensation, even if there’s no physical cause for it.
-People who have dysesthetic itching should talk to their health care provider, since there are now medications approved to treat this problem.
+People who have dysesthetic itching should talk to their health care provider as there are now medications approved to treat to this problem.

-Around 5 to 6 percent of people with MS will experience hearing loss due to disease activity in the auditory nerve.
+Some people with MS report hearing loss due to disease activity in the auditory nerve.
 But experts with the National Multiple Sclerosis Society say that because this symptom is so rare, MS patients who are experiencing hearing loss should see a hearing specialist to see if other factors could be causing the issue.

-An unusual but serious problem that can come with MS is difficulty with swallowing.
+An unusual but serious problem that can come with MS is difficulty with swallowing, also known as dysphagia.
 Like the other atypical symptoms, this issue is caused by damage to the nerves that control this action in the body.
 People with MS who suffer from this symptom may cough or choke on food or liquids.
 This can be dangerous because doing so can lead to pneumonia and other lung infections.

 According to the National Multiple Sclerosis Society speech problems occur in approximately 25 to 40 percent of people with MS, particularly later in the disease course or during extreme fatigue.
 Stuttering is sometimes reported as well.